Logo

 Alec Issigonis continued to be responsible for his original XC projects.

-Alec Issigonis was responsible for the development of the Mini Moke, initially intended for military use, though it subsequently became another popular icon of British automotive engineering that, like the Mini, attained cult status.
+Alec Issigonis was responsible for the development of the Mini Moke, initially intended for military use, which later achieved cult status.

 Alec Issigonis often commented to friends and colleagues that the Austin 1800 was the design he was most proud of, even though it never was as commercially successful as his three preceding designs.

-Alec Issigonis officially retired from the motor industry in 1971, although he continued working until shortly before his death in 1988 at his house in Edgbaston, Birmingham.
+Alec Issigonis continued working until shortly before his own death in 1988 at his house in Edgbaston, Birmingham.

 Alec Issigonis was cremated at the Lodge Hill Cemetery in nearby Selly Oak.